MOEAFramework/PISA-Plugin/README.md

 ### Building from Source

-If using on a non-Windows and non-Linux system, you can try compiling from source code.
-However, please note that this is experimental and not guaranteed to work on all systems.
+Precompiled binaries are provided for Windows and Linux.
+Attempting to use on a different OS will try to compile from source code.
+This is experimental and is not supported on all systems.
+You may also compile all selectors by running:

 ```bash